nealey/homepage/content/blog/2024/02-05-featurephone/_index.md

 I'll be spending the same amount per year as I did on smartphones.
 If I can keep it for 5 years,
 it will be much cheaper.

+I've also started tossing an old digital point-and-shoot camera in my bag if I think I might want to take photos.
+It turns out I don't take many photos these days, now that Jr is off at college.

 ---